 Thank you for visiting and if you’re still curious — check out my blog posts and dinner/food photos.

 I’ve been a little lazy about blogging lately… but you can read a summary of our 2011 dinners here.
 Or, read all the awesome newspapers and magazines who have written about us here.
 Or heck, if you feel like some food porn, have a gander through my Facebook photo menu.
 One of my favourite dinners was the Arab Spring Dinner in London and Singapore, I’m quite proud.

 Born in Singapore.
 Of Bangladeshi origin.
 Lived and worked in London, Cairo and Dhaka.
 Currently based in New York City.
 Born and brought up in Singapore, my favourite class in school was Food & Nutrition/ Home Economics.
 But my love and passion for food truly began when I moved to London at the age of 16.
 Eight years of living abroad, has cemented the motto, ‘Live to eat’, in me.
 My passion for food is exercised in various ways, through this supper club, through cooking in my own spare time, poring over cookbooks, researching online recipes to create my own, buying awesome new kitchen gadgets, and traveling and eating and trying out new restaurants all over the world.
 My curiosity for global cuisine has taken me from Zanzibar to Pyongyang to Sydney (okay, nobody goes to Pyongyang for the food…).

 There is no end game for me in this.
-In my own small way, I hope to bring a little corner of Bangladesh to Singapore, show off our fabulous cuisine to the world… while dispelling some common stereotypes about an oft-misunderstood country.
+In my own small way, I hope to share a little corner of Bangladesh, show off our fabulous cuisine to the world while dispelling some common stereotypes about an oft-misunderstood country.
 I don’t wish to one day open my own restaurant, nor start a catering business.
 I simply love this right now, eating, hosting, and sharing stories with strangers over this universal human love of food — a common passion that breaks all cultural and religious barriers.